This post may contain affiliate links. Please read our privacy policy.

 • ½ teaspoon freshly ground pepper

-• 2 pounds Yukon Gold Potatoes sliced about ¼ in thick (peeled or not peeled your choice)
+• 2 pounds Yukon Gold Potatoes (sliced about 1/4 inch thick; peeled or not peeled your choice)

-• In a large bowl mix together the ¼ cup olive oil, garlic, rosemary, thyme, honey, Worcestershire sauce, Dijon mustard, lemon juice and zest, Sriracha sauce, and salt and pepper.
-Place the chicken into marinade and turn to coat—your hands are the best tools for this!
-Either cover the bowl, or transfer the chicken and marinade to a large zipper sealed bag.
+• In a large bowl, mix together the 1/4 cup olive oil, garlic, rosemary, thyme, honey, Worcestershire sauce, Dijon mustard, lemon juice and zest, Sriracha sauce, and salt and pepper.
+Place the chicken into the marinade and turn to coat — your hands are the best tools for this!
+Either cover the bowl or transfer the chicken and marinade to a large zipper-sealed bag.
 Refrigerate the chicken for 8 to 24 hours.

 Notes